Ali-Aftab/Receipt-Processor/README.md

 To run this application:

+1. Have Docker Desktop running in your computer.
-1. In your terminal type `git clone https://github.com/Ali-Aftab/Receipt-Processor.git` to clone it to your computer.
+2. In your terminal type `git clone https://github.com/Ali-Aftab/Receipt-Processor.git` to clone it to your computer.
-2. Then type `cd Receipt-Processor` to access the folder
+3. Then type `cd Receipt-Processor` to access the folder.
-3. Type `docker compose up --build` in your terminal and you can use the API!
+4. Type `docker compose up --build` in your terminal and you can use the API!

 ## API